-May 28, 1977 - Southgate, Kentucky - 165 are killed and another 70 injured in a fire at the Beverly Hills Supper Club in Kentucky.
+May 28, 1977 - Southgate, Kentucky - 165 are killed and another 70 injured in a fire at the Beverly Hills Supper Club.

 March 19, 1996 - Quezon City, Philippines - More than 150 people die in a fire at the Ozone Disco Pub nightclub.

-January 27, 2013 - Santa Maria, Brazil - Nearly 240 people die in a fire at Kiss nightclub in southern Brazil.
-Authorities say at least 2,000 people were in the club at the time of the fire, double the maximum capacity of 1,000.
+- More than 240 people die in a fire at Kiss nightclub in southern Brazil.
+Authorities say at least 2,000 people were in the club at the time of the fire, double its maximum capacity.
 Many of the people died of smoke inhalation and others were trampled in the rush for the exits.
-The two owners of Kiss, a member of the band Gurizada Fandangueira and a promoter are arrested the next day.
+The two owners of Kiss, a member of the band Gurizada Fandangueira and a promoter, are arrested the next day.

 January 31, 2006 - Daniel Biechele, former manager of the Great White, agrees to plead guilty to 100 counts of misdemeanor manslaughter.

-September 20, 2006 - Rhode Island Attorney General Patrick Lynch announces that Michael and Jeffrey Derderian will enter no-contest pleas to 100 involuntary manslaughter counts each.
+September 20, 2006 - Rhode Island Attorney General Patrick Lynch announces that Michael and Jeffrey Derderian will enter no-contest pleas to 100 counts of involuntary manslaughter each.
 Under the deal, Michael Derderian will be sentenced to four years in prison and three years on probation, with the rest of a 15-year sentence suspended, Lynch said.
-Jeffery Derderian won't go to prison at all -- his 10-year sentence will be suspended, although he faces three years of probation and 500 hours of community service.
+Jeffery Derderian won't go to prison -- his 10-year sentence will be suspended, although he faces three years of probation and 500 hours of community service.

 September 5, 2007 - A tentative settlement is reached in a lawsuit between relatives of victims of the night club fire and a group of defendants that includes a manufacturer of soundproofing material, a manufacturer of pyrotechnics, an alarm company, and the company that leased the building to the night club owners.
 An attorney for the families states the settlement is dependent on the court appointment of someone to distribute the settlement money.